-(1) The operator of any U.S. vessel fishing for halibut that has an overall length of 26 feet (7.9 meters) or greater shall maintain an accurate log of halibut fishing operations in the Groundfish/IFQ Daily Fishing Longline and Pot Gear Logbook provided by NMFS, or

-Alaska hook-and-line logbook provided by Petersburg Vessel Owners Association or Alaska Longline Fisherman's Association, or the Alaska Department of Fish and Game (ADF&G) longline-pot logbook, or the logbook provided by IPHC.

-- (2) The logbook referred to in paragraph (1) must include the following information: - (a) the name of the vessel and the state (ADF&G or Washington Department of Fish and Wildlife or Oregon Department of Fish and Wildlife or California Department of Fish and Game) vessel number; - (b) the date(s) upon which the fishing gear is set or retrieved; - (c) the latitude and longitude or loran coordinates or a direction and distance from a point of land for each set or day; - (d) the number of skates deployed or retrieved, and number of skates lost; and - (e) the total weight or number of halibut retained for each set or day. - (3) The logbook referred to in paragraph (1) shall be - (a) maintained on board the vessel; - (b) updated not later than 24 hours after midnight local time for each day fished and prior to the offloading or sale of halibut taken during that fishing trip; - (c) retained for a period of two years by the owner or operator of the vessel; - (d) open to inspection by an authorized officer or any authorized representative of the Commission upon demand; and - (e) kept on board the vessel when engaged in halibut fishing, during transits to port of landing, and until the offloading of all halibut is completed. - (4) The log referred to in paragraph (1) does not apply to the incidental halibut fishery during the salmon troll season in Area 2A defined in paragraph (4) of section 8. - (5) The operator of any Canadian vessel fishing for halibut shall maintain an accurate log recorded in the British Columbia Halibut Fishery logbook provide by DFO. - (6) The logbook referred to in paragraph (5) must include the following information: - (a) the name of the vessel and the Department of Fisheries and Ocean's vessel number; - (b) the date(s) upon which the fishing gear is set or retrieved; - (c) the latitude and longitude or loran coordinates or a direction and distance from a point of land for each set or day; - (d) the number of skates deployed or retrieved, and number of skates lost; and - (e) the total weight or number of halibut retained for each set or day. - (7) The logbook referred to in paragraph (5) shall be - (a) maintained on board the vessel; - (b) updated not later than 24 hours after midnight local time for each day fished and prior to the offloading or sale of halibut taken during that fishing trip; - (c) retained for a period of two years by the owner or operator of the vessel; - (d) open to inspection by an authorized officer or any authorized representative of the Commission upon demand; 13
+- (1) The operator of any U.S. vessel fishing for halibut that has an overall length of 26 feet (7.9 meters) or greater shall maintain an accurate log of halibut fishing operations in the Groundfish/IFQ Daily Fishing Longline and Pot Gear Logbook provided by NMFS, or Alaska hook-and-line logbook provided by Petersburg Vessel Owners Association or Alaska Longline Fisherman's Association, or the Alaska Department of Fish and Game (ADF&G) longline-pot logbook, or the logbook provided by IPHC. - (2) The logbook referred to in paragraph (1) must include the following information: - (a) the name of the vessel and the state (ADF&G, WDFW, Oregon Department of Fish and Wildlife or California Department of Fish and Game) vessel number; - (b) the date(s) upon which the fishing gear is set or retrieved; - (c) the latitude and longitude or loran coordinates or a direction and distance from a point of land for each set or day; - (d) the number of skates deployed or retrieved, and number of skates lost; and - (e) the total weight or number of halibut retained for each set or day. - (3) The logbook referred to in paragraph (1) shall be - (a) maintained on board the vessel; - (b) updated not later than 24 hours after midnight local time for each day fished and prior to the offloading or sale of halibut taken during that fishing trip; - (c) retained for a period of two years by the owner or operator of the vessel; - (d) open to inspection by an authorized officer or any authorized representative of the Commission upon demand; and - (e) kept on board the vessel when engaged in halibut fishing, during transits to port of landing, and until the offloading of all halibut is completed. - (4) The log referred to in paragraph (1) does not apply to the incidental halibut fishery during the salmon troll season in Area 2A defined in paragraph (4) of section 8. - (5) The operator of any Canadian vessel fishing for halibut shall maintain an accurate log recorded in the British Columbia Integrated Groundfish Fishing Log provided by DFO. - (6) The logbook referred to in paragraph (5) must include the following information: - (a) the name of the vessel and the DFO vessel number: - (b) the date(s) upon which the fishing gear is set or retrieved; - (c) the latitude and longitude or loran coordinates or a direction and distance from a point of land for each set or day; - (d) the number of skates deployed or retrieved, and number of skates lost; and - (e) the total weight or number of halibut retained for each set or day. - (7) The logbook referred to in paragraph (5) shall be - (a) maintained on board the vessel; - (b) retained for a period of two years by the owner or operator of the vessel; - (c) open to inspection by an authorized officer or any authorized representative of the 13 Commission upon demand:

-- (e) kept on board the vessel when engaged in halibut fishing, during transits to port of landing, and until the offloading of all halibut is completed; - (f) mailed to the Department of Fisheries and Oceans (white copy) within seven days of offloading; and - (g) mailed to the International Pacific Halibut Commission (yellow copy) within seven days of the final offload if not collected by an International Pacific Halibut Commission employee. - (8) The poundage of any halibut that is not sold, but is utilized by the vessel operator, his/her crew members, or any other person for personal use, shall be recorded in the vessel's log within 24-hours of offloading. - (9) No person shall make a false entry in a log referred to in this section.
+- (d) kept on board the vessel when engaged in halibut fishing, during transits to port of landing, and until the offloading of all halibut is completed; - (e) mailed to the DFO (white copy) within seven days of offloading; and - (f) mailed to the Commission (yellow copy) within seven days of the final offload if not collected by a Commission employee. - (8) No person shall make a false entry in a log referred to in this section.